dansmyers/ProgrammingAndSoftwareDevelopment/2-Arrays_and_Loops/README.md

 differences between Java's loop and array implementations and Python's `for` loop and lists.

-## Deliverables and Quiz
+## Deliverables

 Complete the problems in `Deliverables`.
-Remember that you may work freely with the members of your team and you may use any resources that you find helpful to complete the project.
+Remember that you may work with a partner if you want to.
 Put each program into its own `.java` file, then put all of your files into a ZIP archive and submit them through the assignment posted to Canvas.

 ## Reading

 Complete the **participation questions** for Chapters 4 and 5 of the ZyBook.
 You don't need to complete the challenge questions or any sections that are marked as optional.
 The reading is due on the same day as the assignment.

+## Challenge Problem

+The last problem on the assignment, Treblecross, is our first **challenge problem**.
+This problem is optional for the basic assignment, but you must complete at least four challenge problems this semester to earn a B or an A.

 ## Java Features